corinalogan/grackles/EasyToReadFiles/g_inhibition.md

 ##### *P3: does training improve detour performance?*

-**Analysis:** Generalized Linear Model (GLM; glm function, stats package) with a binomial distribution and a logit link.
+**Analysis:** A Generalized Linear Mixed Model (GLMM; MCMCglmm function, MCMCglmm package; (J. D. Hadfield 2010)) will be used with a binomial distribution (called categoricalin MCMCglmm) and log link using 13,000 iterations with a thinning interval of 10, a burnin of 3,000, and minimal priors (V=1, nu=0) (J. Hadfield 2014).
+I will ensure the GLMM shows acceptable convergence (lag time autocorrelation values &lt;0.01; (J. D. Hadfield 2010)), and adjust parameters if necessary.
 We will determine whether an independent variable had an effect or not using the Estimate in the full model.

-To determine our ability to detect actual effects, we ran a power analysis in G\*Power with the following settings: test family=F tests, statistical test=linear multiple regression: Fixed model (R^2 deviation from zero), type of power analysis=a priori, alpha error probability=0.05.
+To roughly estimate our ability to detect actual effects (because these power analyses are designed for frequentist statistics, not Bayesian statistics), we ran a power analysis in G\*Power with the following settings: test family=F tests, statistical test=linear multiple regression: Fixed model (R^2 deviation from zero), type of power analysis=a priori, alpha error probability=0.05.
 We reduced the power to 0.70 and increased the effect size until the total sample size in the output matched our projected sample size (n=32).
+The number of predictor variables was restricted to only the fixed effects because this test was not designed for mixed models.
 The protocol of the power analysis is here:

 *Input:*